 1. Make the Purpose of your company clear.
 Your Mission, your Vision, your Purpose – you may call it whatever you like, but your company needs one, and it must be meaningful.
 Make it clear to yourself first, then share with your team.
 If you find this “touchy-feely stuff” below your leadership greatness – do not bother […]

-EVERYONE complains about the unmanageable amount of time spent on meetings, and the cost to the company.
-Some “disruptive” managers attempt to ban ALL meetings, but that does not work in our knowledge economy.
-To make your meetings meaningful and effective, we developed a Meeting Management Monitor that will help you achieve up to 50% […]
+To make your meetings meaningful and effective, we developed a Meeting Management Monitor that will help you achieve up to 50% improvement after a dozen meetings.

 Sheryl Sandberg (Facebook COO) once praised her boss for “trying to make meetings as productive as possible.”
 According to her, Mark Zuckerberg “asks people to send materials in advance so we can use the time for discussion” and “we try to be clear about our goal when we sit down for a meeting–are we in […]

 I have not yet met a single manager who would not complain about ‘boring’, ‘endless’ and ‘useless’ meetings they have to host or attend on a daily basis.
 And yet most of them are literally just a few words away from making their meeting a really effective communication and teambuilding tool.
 I once worked with […]